The filmmaker and writer, Emerald Fennell, following the success of her debut film, showcases her keen eye for art in her latest movie Saltburn.

-Likewise, at the beginning of the film, we see a scene in which he begins to touch her and to desire her.
+Likewise, at the beginning of the film, we see a scene in which he begins to touch her and desire her.
 However, before she surrenders to him, she denies it.
 As has been noted, this motion allows us to see the interaction with her own subconscious about her feelings.

 Within the Surrealist movement is the painting Attempting the Impossible by René Magritte, from 1928.
-We see a painter thrying to paint the feminine nude.
+We see a painter trying to paint the feminine nude.
 However, he doesn’t use the conventional canvas to do so.